paulperry/kaggle/kaggle-teams/README.md

 picky and it will go smoothly.
 It's very rare for me to not pick my best submission.
 Except on some competitions that are too random.__

+My conclusion was that at the time (2016, and before [Kaggle Kernels](https://www.kaggle.com/kernels)), teams would at best ensemble their models.
+Little time was devoted to joint data exploration, feature reuse, and understanding other people's models.

 References: